Monterey Bay FC: Monterey Bay FC 2

 On April 22, 2023, the team played its first match, a preseason match against MLS Next Pro side San Jose Earthquakes II.
 CSUMB student José Jesús Madrigal scored the club's first goal in what ended as a 1–1 draw at Rabobank Stadium.
 The team's first regular season match was on May 6, 2023, a 2–1 win against San Francisco City FC.
 Monterey Bay clinched their first League Two playoff appearance and first Nor Cal division title in their inaugural season.
 They lost their playoff appearance 1–0 away to then defending league champions Ventura County Fusion.

 On October 28, 2023, Monterey Bay FC Principal Owner Ray Beshoff stated that one of the club's goals is to develop MBFC2 into a year-round program.
 On February 5, 2023, the club announced a U-18 Development Academy.
 This program would lead straight into MBFC2, which is seen as a U-23 program.
 On February 22, 2024, Pierce Gallaway became the first MBFC2 player to be signed to a first-team contract.
 On March 13, 2024, two more MBFC2 players, Miguel Guerrero and Anthony Orendain, were added to the first team's roster ahead of the 2024 USL Championship season.
 The fourth MBFC2 alum joined the first team on April 12, 2024, when goalkeeper Fabian Narez was signed to a 25-day contract.
 Ahead of the team's second season, Monterey Bay player Simon Dawkins took over as head coach from Ramiro Corrales.

 Ahead of the 2025 USL League Two season, MBFC2 moved to Cardinale Stadium as their full-time home stadium after playing the majority of their matches in Salinas' Rabobank Stadium the previous two seasons.
+The team departed League Two ahead of the 2026 season.

+Monterey Bay Sirens

+Monterey Bay FC announced the creation of an amateur women's team on January 27, 2026.
+The club began play in the USL W League in the 2026 season as a member of the NorCal division.
+Laura VanWart, the head coach of CSUMB's women's soccer team.
+On February 25, 2026, Monterey Bay announced a partnership with local nonprofit Salinas Soccer Femenil which operates the amateur Cosmos Femenil F.C., playing in the Women's Premier Soccer League's Division II, as well as a Sunday League team, and a girl's academy.
+The two organizations will collaborate to identify talent to play on Monterey Bay and Cosmos teams.
+Monterey Bay Sirens team will train at the Salinas Regional Soccer Complex and play matches at Cardinale Stadium.
+On March 28, the team name was officially unveiled as Monterey Bay Sirens, named after the Greek mythological sea creature.
+The team's crest is unique from the men's team, featuring a siren in the badge, but uses the same colors as the men's team.
+The Sirens finished their inaugural regular season with an 8-1-1 record, clinching the NorCal division and a spot in the W League playoffs.